Decipher-CS/nvim-config/README.md

 - [ ] Version control entire config
 - [ ] Fix nvim-notify taking too much space on screen on large amount of texts
 - [ ] Setup markdown preview to automatically run `yarn` upon updating
+- [ ] Make more use of square brack navigation `][`.
+This can be make possible with the help of [mini.nvim bracketed](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-basics.md) or [vim-unimpaired](https://github.com/tpope/vim-unimpaired)